On the algebra of symmetries of Laplace and Dirac operators: Examples

 where $w=\sigma_{\alpha}(v)={v} -2\langle {v},{\alpha}\rangle{\alpha}/\|{\alpha}\|^2$.
 Hence, if we define the operators $S_{\alpha}$ as follows

 then it is immediately clear that they satisfy the following properties

 where again $w=\sigma_{\alpha}(v)$ and $f$ is a function or operator which does not interact with the Clifford generators.
-By direct computation, one can show that the operator $S_{\alpha}$ anti-commutes with the Dirac operator.
-Moreover, the interaction of $S_{\alpha}$ and a symmetry operator $O_A$ is simply given by the action of the reflection associated to $\alpha$ on the coordinate vectors corresponding to the elements of $A$.
+By direct computation, one can show that the operator $S_{\alpha}$ anticommutes with the Dirac operator.
+Moreover, the interaction of $S_{\alpha}$ and a symmetry operator $O_A$ is simply given by the action of the reflection associated with $\alpha$ on the coordinate vectors corresponding to the elements of $A$.